Once Upon a Time in Hollywood: Tarantino love letter to movies has a bloody twist

 I should say up front that I've never been a Quentin Tarantino fan.
 I found both Reservoir Dogs and Pulp Fiction violent and uncomfortable to watch.
 Watching Kill Bill: Vol. 1, I wanted to leave the theater because I was disgusted by all the blood and explicit acts of violence against women.
 I never bothered with Vol. 2.
 I'm among those who think Tarantino's time may have passed and never understood why he was so revered.

-So I was ready to hate Once Upon a Time... in Hollywood, which opens in theaters Friday.
+So I was ready to hate Once Upon a Time... in Hollywood.
 In fact, I liked it, though I have some quibbles.
 Not the least of them is that at 161 minutes, the film would have benefitted from being shorter and tighter.
 Basically one movie instead of two.

 There's already a lot going on in a film with two very strong leads.
 One (DiCaprio) is going through quite the midlife crisis.
 The other (Pitt) is just trying to scrape by.
 On top of that, you have an ensemble with so many famous names it's hard to recall them all.
 We're talking the likes of Al Pacino, Dakota Fanning, Kurt Russell, Luke Perry, Rumer Willis, Bruce Dern, Scoot McNairy and Lena Dunham.